 For further guidance on appropriate evidence of the comparability of your foreign university degree, please refer to a separate article.

-- If available, the preliminary approval of the Federal Employment Agency, which your employer can request, with two (2) copies.
+- If available, the preliminary approval of the Federal Employment Agency, which your employer can request, with one (1) copy.

 - If you have already reached the age of 45 at the start of employment, a minimum annual salary of € 48,180 gross, or proof of adequate pension provision is required!

 If your foreign university degree is recognized in Germany or comparable with a German degree, can be checked in the official databank anabin: ANABIN Important: Only if all three criteria of your…